What is Cash Flow Health?

 Growth funding and self-reliance

 Businesses with strong cash flow health self-fund growth through reinvestment, reducing or eliminating the need for external debt or equity.
-Xero Small Business Insights shows businesses with healthy cash positions grow 30-40% faster than cash-stressed peers because they can invest in opportunities when they appear.
-Weak cash flow forces defensive behaviour — delayed hiring, missed marketing, postponed equipment — that compounds over time.
+JPMorgan Chase Institute research shows businesses with healthy cash positions grow 30-40% faster than cash-stressed peers because they can invest in opportunities when they appear.
+Weak cash flow forces defensive behavior, delayed hiring, missed marketing, postponed equipment, that compounds over time.

 Negotiation power with suppliers and banks